abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 ### Thinking in terms of matrix row and column indeces

-> Sometime thinking about operation in terms of pattern in the matrix is useful.
-Here first row of the matrix tell us that for what input vector we will get an output vector that corresponds to the first entry of the state vector.
-So the row index corresponds to the index of the output state in the state vector and column index corresponds to the index of the input state of the state vector.
+> Sometime thinking about operation in terms of the pattern in the matrix will be useful.
+Here first row of the matrix will tell us that for what input vector we will get an output vector that corresponds to the first entry of the state vector.
+So the row index of the stochastic matrix will directly map to the row index of the output state vector.
+The column index of the particular row of the matrix will tell us the impact of value in each row of the input state vector on the corresponding row of the output state vector
 >
-> If you consider the first row of the above matrix, the column index 3 tells that the input state will be the state that corresponds to the index 3 of the state vector.
-The row index 1 tells that output will be the state that correspons to the index 1 of the state vector.
+> If you consider the first row of the above matrix, then the row index three of the input vector will impact the row index one of the output vector.
 >
-> This way of thinking might not be always useful but sometime it will give some intution about the operation that the matrices represent.
+> This way of thinking might not be always useful but sometimes it will give us some additional intution about the operation that is represented by the matrix.